 The first King’s Suite draws inspiration from Elvis’ master bedroom at Graceland and features rich red and black tones with metallic gold and silver finishes and a custom draped canopy bed, with TVs overhead.

 Named after Elvis’ beloved parents, the two exclusive one-bedroom Vernon & Gladys’ Suites, also located Upstairs, are inspired by Elvis’ Palm Springs home and feature natural hues of terra cotta and gold and a custom, serpentine sofa, showcasing a mid-century flair.
-A rendering of the Vernon & Gladys Suites is available here.
+Photos of the Vernon & Gladys Suites is available here and here.

 Guest Rooms Feature High-End Amenities

-The Guest House will also feature 430 spacious guest rooms with king or two queen size beds, and a host of distinctive room amenities, including:
+The Guest House also features 430 spacious guest rooms with king or two queen size beds, and a host of distinctive room amenities, including:

 - The proprietary DreamCatcher Simmons Beautyrest® Bed, featuring 300 thread-count linens with an innovate blend of cotton and eucalyptus fiber for the coolest and most comfortable sleep experience